GoogleChromeLabs/react-adaptive-hooks/README.md

 ### Memory

-React hook for getting memory status of the device
+`useMemoryStatus` React hook for getting memory status of the device

 ```js
 import React from 'react';